-Hidden fields can be used to include data that you already have to your form URL and personalise your respondent's form experience or give you better insights into your results.
+Hidden fields can be used to include data that you already have to your form URL and personalize your respondent's form experience or give you better insights into your results.
 Some use cases for hidden fields:

-- Tag the Traffic source of your respondent (social media, triggers on your website or other)
+- Tag the Traffic source of your respondent (social media, triggers on your website, or other)

 - Pass on information about your respondent to your responses (like name or email address)